About Uganda Buddhist Centre

 Peace for All

-To preserve and teach the original teachings of the Buddha, spread Buddhist culture of peace within the African cultural context, and develop the leading center for Buddhist study and research in Africa.
+To preserve and disseminate the original teachings of the Buddha, to spread the Buddhist culture of peace within the context of African culture, and to serve as a center for Buddhist studies, meditation practice, and Buddhist research in Africa.